ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: : Stable Adaptation via Minimal Asymmetric Network

-where $H(p) = -\sum_c p_c \log p_c$ is the prediction entropy, $D(\cdot\|\cdot)$ is a divergence (e.g., $\ell_2$ or KL)\footnote{\methodname uses symmetric KL loss as $D(\cdot\|\cdot)$ to penalize both under- and over-coverage of modes, \ie, $D(p\|q) = \KL(p\|q) + \KL(q\|p)$, and $\alpha$ is fixed to 1.
+where $H(p) = -\sum_c p_c \log p_c$ is the prediction entropy, $D(\cdot\|\cdot)$ is a divergence (\eg, $\ell_2$ or KL)\footnote{\methodname uses symmetric KL loss as $D(\cdot\|\cdot)$ to penalize both under- and over-coverage of modes, \ie, $D(p\|q) = \KL(p\|q) + \KL(q\|p)$, and $\alpha$ is fixed to 1.
 Results with KL and reverse KL are put in Table~\ref{tab:zerosiam-generality}.}, and $\mathrm{sg}[\cdot]$ denotes stop-gradient.
 Here, $\theta_h$ is initialized as an identity to ensure a warm start, which quickly diverges during online learning, as shown in Figure~\ref{fig:motivation-figures} (a), creating the asymmetry necessary to prevent collapsed constant solutions.
-Interestingly, Table~\ref{tab:imagenet-c-bs1} shows that even a \textit{randomly initialized} predictor helps prevent collapse in Tent~\citep{wang2021tent}, highlighting the value of asymmetry itself, despite still underperforming a learnable predictor.
-In essence, the predictor–stop-gradient asymmetry inherently rules out collapsed constant solutions as valid minima, thereby avoiding collapse and improving stability during online entropy minimization.
+Even when using a \textit{randomly initialized} predictor to introduce asymmetry, Table~\ref{tab:predictor_design} shows that \methodname helps prevent collapse in Tent~\citep{wang2021tent}, revealing asymmetry's value.
+In essence, the asymmetric predictor–stop-gradient alignment inherently rules out collapsed constant solutions as valid minima, thereby avoiding collapse and improving stability during online entropy minimization.
 Unlike BYOL and SimSiam, which rely on augmentations or extra backbone passes, \methodname shows that asymmetry can also be instantiated within pure online entropy minimization in a minimal and efficient manner.